binocarlos/flocker/README.md

 	listServers(next)
 })

+// we need some authentication credentials for named image dockers.on('registry-auth', function(imagename, next){

+})

 // a basic data store you can implement how you want
 // flocker uses the data store to implement auto image pulls